 Realizing its wealthy guests would also want to play golf, a relatively new American pastime in 1909, the Clark family tapped one of the country's preeminent golf course designers, Devereux Emmet, to design the Leatherstocking Golf Course adjacent to The Hotel.
 Recently named one of Golfweek's "Best Courses You Can Play", Leatherstocking is still one of The Otesaga's top attractions.

-The Otesaga, a 135-room resort, and still owned by the Clark family, has appealed to travelers visiting Cooperstown's historic attractions for more than a century.
+The Otesaga, a 132-room resort, and still owned by the Clark family, has appealed to travelers visiting Cooperstown's historic attractions for more than a century.
 The Otesaga was voted one of the "Top 50 U.S. Golf Resorts" by Condé Nast Traveler readers because it combines gracious hospitality, first-rate accommodations and fine dining.
-The Otesaga offers two first-class dining options as well as an array of sports and recreational facilities, including a heated outdoor pool, fitness room, lake canoeing and swimming, croquet and tennis courts, and a video game room.
-A member of the Historic Hotels of America and a AAA Four-Diamond hotel, it is open from mid-April through Thanksgiving weekend.
+The Otesaga offers first-class dining options as well as an array of sports and recreational facilities, including a heated outdoor pool, fitness room, bicycle rentals, canoeing, boating and paddleboarding, lake swimming, tennis courts, and a spa.
+A member of the Historic Hotels of America and a AAA Four-Diamond hotel, it is open from mid-April through October.
 The Hotel is available to groups for meetings or weddings during the off-season (December – mid-April) who book at least 60 rooms per night.

 The Hotel affords guests relaxing overnight accommodations for exploring Cooperstown's cultural institutions by day – the National Baseball Hall of Fame and Museum, Fenimore Art Museum, The Farmers' Museum, and the Glimmerglass Festival – as well as a multitude of challenging area recreational opportunities.